-The Pandemic has closed the doors on bars, go-go bars, Massage parlors, and everything from the sleaziest watering holes to the swankiest Nightclubs all over Asia.
+The Pandemic has closed the doors on bars, go-go bars, massage parlors, and nightclubs all over south east asia.

 THE ASIAN SEX INDUSTRY

 No Asian government will admit how much its economy depends on the sex industry, and perhaps ironically, it is the country that until recently had the most open sex trade in the region that has been one of the most guilty of obvious denialism.

 The Covid-19 panic has closed the doors on bars, “karaoke” bars, massage parlors, brothels, and everything from the sleaziest watering holes to the swankiest nightclubs all over Asia.

 As the disease itself, with the exception of a few small pockets, has infected relatively tiny numbers of people in this region, it is the fear-inspired response to the coronavirus that has caused the most damage, and as with all prohibition campaigns,“lockdowns” have hit all sources of entertainment, legitimate and otherwise, especially hard.

 And that has been devastating for Thailand.